StCost/text-roleplay/README.md

 Login and Password: `phktybmvrmgoswhcgz@tmmcv.net`

 Or you can register new user.
-Anyway you need permissions to make any changes on website (you can ask me for access by my github email, if you really want to try it out)
+Anyway you need permissions to make any changes on website (you can ask me for access by my GitHub email, if you really want to try it out)

 Start the project
 =